fastmachinelearning/physical-cartpole/README-demo-hls4ml-24.md

   ```
   This places the `HLS4ML` folder directly inside the root of the repository folder (where files like `.gitignore` are located).

+  #### Possible Compatibility Issue with Vivado 2020.1 on Newer Linux Versions
+     When using Vivado 2020.1 on newer Linux versions, you may encounter a compatibility issue due to `binutils-2.26` not working well with newer versions of `glibc`.
+An error like the following may occur:

+  `/opt/xilinx/Vivado/2021.1/tps/lnx64/binutils-2.26/bin/ld: /lib64/libm.so.6: don't know how to handle section '.relr.dyn' [0x 13]`

+   A possible workaround is to temporarily remove `ld` within Vivado's `binutils`, as suggested in [this article](https://adaptivesupport.amd.com/s/question/0D54U00005VQKeNSAX/vitis-hls-20211-ld-linker-and-libm-relr-section-error?language=en_US).

 ### 2. Understanding the Conversion Process

 The script you'll execute leverages key methods from the [hls4ml](https://github.com/fastmachinelearning/hls4ml) library to convert the neural network.
 Specifically, it uses: